openhwgroup/core-v-xif/docs/source/x_ext.rst

 As is shown in that timing budget, the coprocessor only receives a small part of the timing budget on the paths through ``xif_issue_if.issue_req.rs*``.
 This enables the coprocessor to source its operands directly from the CV32E40X register file bypass network, thereby preventing stall cycles in case an offloaded instruction depends on the result of a preceding non-offloaded instruction.
 This implies that, if a coprocessor is intended for pairing with the CV32E40X, it will be beneficial timing wise if the coprocessor does not directly operate on the ``rs*`` source inputs, but registers them instead.
-To maximize utilization of a coprocessor with various CPUs, such registers could be made optional via a parameter.
+To maximize utilization of a coprocessor with various :term:`CPUs<CPU>`, such registers could be made optional via a parameter.

 Verification
 ------------

-A UVM agent for the interface was developed for the verification of CVA6.
+A :term:`UVM` agent for the interface was developed for the verification of CVA6.
 It can be accessed under `https://github.com/openhwgroup/core-v-verif/tree/master/lib/uvm_agents/uvma_cvxif <https://github.com/openhwgroup/core-v-verif/tree/99b260b036b3c220ab3d405d521f5c710e587e89/lib/uvm_agents/uvma_cvxif>`_.